 Special: Most abilities happen when you play a card.
 Special abilities happen at unusual times or in unusual ways.
-Special abilities might trigger on a card already in play, or in your starting: The power of a minion or breakpoint of a base before being modified by other abilities.
-Normally this is the number printed on the minion or base, but some cards can change it.
+Special abilities might trigger on a card already in play, or in your hand play, or in your hand or discard pile.
+A card's ability will describe how it can be used.
+If you use a Special ability to play a card on your turn, it doesn't count as one of your free cards for that turn.

-Standard: A standard action is one that does not say "Play on a base" or "Play on a minion".
-It does its iob and leaves.
+Standard: A standard action is one that does not remain in play by being played on a base or on a minion, or by being buried.
+It does its job and leaves.